AgID/EeISI-mapper/README.md

     eigor-cli/target/eigor.jar

 Execute it with `java -jar eigor.jar` to run it.

+## Release
+1. start a release with gitflow.
+That places you in a `release/eigor-x.y.z` branch.
+2. from the root project executes `mvn versions:set` and set the release name: i.e. `x.y.z`
+3. run `mvn clean install` to check all is working correctly
+4. commit all modified files, usually the poms.
+4. close the release with gitflow.

 ## Contributing
 * Make your changes in a new git branch.